Languages of Morocco

-Arabic, particularly the Moroccan Arabic dialect, is the most widely spoken language in Morocco, but a number of regional and foreign languages are also spoken.
-The official languages of Morocco are Modern Standard Arabic and Standard Moroccan Berber.
-Moroccan Arabic (known as Darija) is by far the primary spoken vernacular and lingua franca, whereas Berber languages serve as vernaculars for significant portions of the country.
-According to the 2024 Moroccan census, 92.7% of the population spoke Arabic, whereas 24.8% spoke Berber languages.
+The official languages of Morocco are Modern Standard Arabic and Standard Moroccan Amazigh.
+Moroccan Arabic (known as Darija) is the primary spoken vernacular and lingua franca, but a number of regional and foreign languages are also spoken.
+According to the 2024 Moroccan census, 92.7% of the population (including second-language speakers) spoke Arabic, whereas 24.8% spoke Berber languages.

 The languages of prestige in Morocco are Arabic in its Classical and Modern Standard forms and sometimes French, the latter of which serves as a second language for approximately 33% of Moroccans.
 According to the 2024 census, 99.2% or almost the entire literate population of Morocco could read and write in Arabic, whereas only 1.5% of the population could read and write in Berber.
 When it comes to foreign languages, this figure rises to 57.7% in French, 20.5% in English, and 1.2% in Spanish.
 The census also reveals that 80.6% of Moroccans consider Arabic to be their native language, while 18.9% regard any of the various Berber languages as their mother tongue.

 According to a 2000–2002 survey done by Moha Ennaji, author of Multilingualism, Cultural Identity, and Education in Morocco, "there is a general agreement that Standard Arabic, Moroccan Arabic, and Berber are the national languages."
 Ennaji also concluded "This survey confirms the idea that multilingualism in Morocco is a vivid sociolinguistic phenomenon, which is favored by many people."

 There are around 6 million Berber speakers in Morocco.
 French retains a major place in Morocco, as it is taught universally and serves as Morocco's primary language of commerce and economics, culture, sciences and medicine; it is also widely used in education and government.
 Morocco is a member of the Francophonie.
 Spanish is spoken by many Moroccans, particularly in the northern regions around Tetouan and Tangier, as well as in parts of the south, due to historic ties and business interactions with Spain.